 Both biologists and engineers look to insect movement, design and social behavior to inspire new technology and applications.
 Some of the most advanced aircraft is smaller than a dragonfly, and NASA scientists are making walking rovers and “swarm theory” probes for planetary exploration.

 Technology is finding that the most efficient design features comes from natural systems.
 Over time and ironically, this technology closely resembles the musings of science fiction.

-This hybridization of from both fields, is where Insect Lab borrows from.
-Insect Lab celebrates these correspondences and contradictions.
+This inspiration from both fields is where Insect Lab operates, by celebrating these correspondences and contradictions through patient and experienced handcraft artistry.
 The work does not intend to function, but playfully and slyly insists that it possibly could.